You-Gao/Blog/_books/2025-02-25-worlds-in-plain-sight.md

 <br/>
 ---
 [^1]: The actual book title is *Worlds Hidden in Plain Sight: Worlds Hidden in Plain Sight: The Evolving Idea of Complexity at the Santa Fe Institute, 1984–2019*.
-[^2]: Kenneth Arrow isn't some one-off crazy person, he could be labeled an intellectual powerhouse in economics.
+[^2]: Kenneth Arrow isn't some one-off crazy person; he could be labeled an intellectual powerhouse in economics.
 He 1. formulated his Arrow's impossibility theorem and 2. wrote a seminal paper on the growing capital-labor ratio gap.